Publish your thesis

 - Send your thesis in PDF-format to Thesis Production using MyFiles.

-- If you publish a monograph thesis and want it available in DiVA (electronic publishing), make an appointment with Thesis Production in order to sign a publishing agreement.
+- If you publish a monograph thesis and want it available in DiVA (electronic publishing), you will need to sign a publishing agreement (print, fill in information and sign).
+Scan or take a photo of the signed paper then send by e-mail to firstname.lastname@example.org.

-- Complete your posting by delivering 10 printed copies of your thesis to the caretakers office (Postal and Delivery Services) at Carolina Rediviva and signing a posting receipt.
+- Complete your posting by delivering five printed copies of your thesis to the information desk at Carolina Rediviva.

 Any other support and assistance will be charged an hourly rate of SEK 850.